amalfra/docker-hub/README.md

 If you are already loggedin using `docker login` command, then the token in docker engine config will be used.
 Otherwise you will be prompted to enter username and password.

 ##### 2. Querying an organization for repositories
 To query repositories in an organization use `repos` argument.
-The organization to query can be passed as `--orgname` parameter.
+The organization to query can be passed as `--orgname` or `-o` parameter.
 eg: Get repos in organization named "docker"
 ```sh
 docker-hub repos --orgname docker
 ```

 ##### 3. Querying the tags of a repository
 To query tags of a repository use `tags` argument.
-The organization of repository can be passed as `--orgname` parameter.
-The repository to query can be passed as `--reponame` parameter.
+The organization of repository can be passed as `--orgname` or `-o` parameter.
+The repository to query can be passed as `--reponame` or `-r` parameter.
 eg: Get tags of repository "ucp" in organization named "docker"
 ```sh
 docker-hub tags --orgname docker --reponame ucp
 ```

 ##### 4. Querying a user profile
 To query a user profile use `users` argument.
-The username to query can be passed as `--username` parameter.
+The username to query can be passed as `--username` or `-u` parameter.
 eg: Get profile of user named "docker"
 ```sh
 docker-hub users --username docker
 ```

 ##### 5. Querying the auto-builds of a repository
 To query auto-builds of a repository use `builds` argument.
-The organization of repository can be passed as `--orgname` parameter.
-The repository to query can be passed as `--reponame` parameter.
+The organization of repository can be passed as `--orgname` or `-o` parameter.
+The repository to query can be passed as `--reponame` or `-r` parameter.
 eg: Get build of repository "ucp" in organization named "docker"
 ```sh
 docker-hub builds --orgname docker --reponame ucp
 ```

 ##### 6. Querying an organization for auto-build queue
 To query the auto-build repositories with pending builds use the `queue` argument.
-The organization to query can be passed as `--orgname` parameter.
+The organization to query can be passed as `--orgname` or `-o` parameter.
 eg: Get the building queue for organization named "docker"
 ```sh
 docker-hub queue --orgname docker
 ```

 ##### Notes:
 * Only 15 results will be displayed at once.
-You can fetch remaining pages by passing `--page` parameter.
+You can fetch remaining pages by passing `--page` or `-p` parameter.

   eg: Get 3rd page
   ```sh